Top 10 tips and tricks for Mothers Day stalls.

 - Watch out for Fundraising’s #2 Profit Killer – leftover stock!
 You are better off being conservative (with an emergency backup plan) than buying too much stock.

 - Handover notes are NEVER MORE IMPORTANT (did you see how I emphasised that?
 It’s because it’s SO IMPORTANT! hahaha) than with a fundraising activity like this.
-Record not only what you ordered and form where, but also whether you would recommend using the supplier again next year, what you would have ordered more of (did you run out at 9.30 or was it the end of the day?) and what were the dud gifts you only sold because there was nothing left?
-Learn and improve year-to-year, that’s the key.
+Record not only what you ordered and from where, but also whether you would recommend using the supplier again next year, what you would have ordered more of (did you run out at 9.30 or was it the end of the day?) and what were the dud gifts you only sold because there was nothing left?
+Learn and strive to improve your Mother’s Day stall year-to-year, that’s the key.